takaakimasaki/JDE_2024_Bahia_etal/README.md

 1. Ensure you have Stata installed on your computer.
 2. Clone this repository to your local machine.
-3. Set the Stata working directory to the cloned repository path.
+3. Specify the relevant paths for codes and datasets.

 Run the following Stata do-files in sequence: